 Ecuador Facts | Geo Superlatives

-- The capital city of Ecuador, Quito, is the second highest capital in the world and the closest capital to the equator.
+- The capital city of Ecuador, Quito, is the second highest capital in the world (after La Paz in Bolivia) and the closest capital to the equator.
 Quito's elevation is 2,850 m/ 9,350 ft above sea level.

 Plaza Grande in Quito, the capital city of Ecuador